Real-Time Edge Intelligence in the Making: A Collaborative Learning Framework via Federated Meta-Learning: Federated Meta-Learning for Achieving Real-Time Edge Intelligence

-with $\alpha$ being the learning rate, and then evaluates the loss $L(\boldsymbol{\phi}_i,D_i^{test})$ for the updated model parameter $\boldsymbol{\phi}_i$ based on $D_i^{test}$.
+In the same spirit as MAML, we consider that the target edge node $t$ has $K$ data samples, i.e., $|D_t|=K$.
+For each source edge node $i\in\mathcal{S}$, $D_i$ is divided into two disjoint sets, the training set $D_i^{train}$ and the testing set $D_i^{test}$, where $|D_i^{train}|=K$ (assuming $|D_i|>K$ for all $i\in\mathcal{S}$).
+Given the model parameter $\boldsymbol{\theta}$, the edge node $i$ first updates $\boldsymbol{\theta}$ using one step gradient descent based on $D_i^{train}$: with $\alpha$ being the learning rate, and then evaluates the loss $L(\boldsymbol{\phi}_i,D_i^{test})$ for the updated model parameter $\boldsymbol{\phi}_i$ based on $D_i^{test}$.
 It follows that the overall objective of the federated meta-learning is given by \begin{mini} {\boldsymbol{\theta}}{\sum_{i\in\mathcal{S}}\omega_i L(\boldsymbol{\phi}_i(\boldsymbol{\theta}),D_i^{test}).} { }{} \end{mini} Intuitively, by considering how the test error on local testing datasets changes with respect to the updated model parameters, we aim to obtain a model initialization such that small changes in the model parameters, i.e., altering in the direction of the loss gradient, would lead to substantial performance improvements for any task across the edge nodes.

 Departing from MAML which assumes that a distribution over tasks is given, we do not require such an assumption here.
 Instead, we will quantify the node similarity in terms of the variations of the gradients and Hessians of local loss functions with respect to the hyper-parameter.
 Worth noting is that without knowing the data, the platform cannot directly solve the problem \eqref{cloudmeta}.